malxxy/cattle-tracker/README.md

 ## Usage

 - As government and private organizations continue to increase observation of livestock markets, its increasingly more important that farmers modernize their approach to tracking and data.
 HERD. allows farmers to login, add and track data on their animals.

+- Users can signup, their login session is saved so that when they revisit the webpage they will not have to login again.
+They can then view their cattle by clicking "View Cattle" in the dashboard and they can then add new cattle by clicking "Add Cattle" in their dashboard.
+NOTE: The add cattle feature is operating when the application is ran locally but not on the deployed website.

 ![Home Page](public/assets/img/Home_Page.png)
 ![Login](public/assets/img/Login.png)